evalaplace/evalaplace.github.io/_pages/research.md

-Better understanding these systems is particularly important in our era of multi-messenger astrophysics since they are the progenitors of the most energetic explosions in the universe, supernovae and gamma-ray bursts, and naturally lead to the formation of gravitational wave sources.
+Better understanding these systems is particularly important in our era of multi-messenger astrophysics since they are the progenitors of the most energetic explosions in the universe, supernovae and gamma-ray bursts, and naturally lead to the formation of gravitational-wave sources.

-My Ph.D. project aims at exploring the evolution of stripped stars from interacting binaries, and at understanding their explosion properties by computing their detailed stellar structures and light-curves using 1D hydrodynamic simulation codes (MESA for the binary evolution and SNEC for the Supernova explosion).
+My PhD project aims at exploring the evolution of stripped stars from interacting binaries, and at understanding their explosion properties by computing their detailed stellar structures and light-curves using 1D hydrodynamic simulation codes (MESA for the binary evolution and SNEC for the Supernova explosion).

-**This page is still under construction and will be updated soon**